 - Taller and not easy to fit under cabinet on countertop

 2. Blendtec Total Blender Classic

 This is the strongest, most powerful motor blender on the market.
-The Blendtec Total Blender Classic is one of the most trusted names in manufacturing commercial blenders and also a frequent choice of many juice bars, coffee houses and smoothie shops around the world.
+The Blendtec Total Blender Classic is one of the most trusted names in manufacturing commercial blenders and also a frequent choice of many juice bars, coffee houses, and smoothie shops around the world.

 With the powerful 3 HP motor, this beast could blend through anything without the need for tamper in between.

-At 15.5 inches tall, the Blendtec fits easily under most kitchen cabinets and with its heavy base, the machine would sit nicely still through any blending vibration.
+At 15.5 inches tall, the Blendtec fits easily under most kitchen cabinets, and with its heavy base, the machine would sit nicely still through any blending vibration.

 All of those pros are back up with full 8 year manufacturer’s warranty.

 Flaw, you may ask?
 Apart from being on the pricier side (less than the Vitamix), some Blendtec owners might complain about the actual blend-able capacity.
 E.g despite being at 64oz, the carafe shouldn’t be filled more than half to function efficiently.
-So that leave 32 oz of smoothies, soup or whatever you’re blending, which if you have to serve 5 or more would present a tedious task.
+So that leaves 32 oz of smoothies, soup, or whatever you’re blending, which if you have to serve 5 or more would present a tedious task.